M4ximumPizza/M4ximumpizza/README.md

 <details>
   <summary>My Tech Journey</summary>

 I began my journey five years ago with Code.org, diving into web development basics (HTML, CSS, JavaScript).
+Crafting class <br>
-Crafting class websites gave me a grasp of browser mechanisms.
+websites gave me a grasp of browser mechanisms.

-Curiosity led me to Linux in the subsequent winter, where I delved into the kernel, mastering Bash and Linux's infrastructure.
+Curiosity led me to Linux in the subsequent winter, where I delved into the kernel, mastering Bash and Linux's infrastructure. <br>
 This sparked my interest in computer inner workings.

 For three years, I focused on understanding computer architecture.
-In 2021, I explored Scratch, creating Geometry Dash levels and using Python for game mods—a passion that continues.
+In 2021, I explored Scratch, creating Geometry Dash levels <br>
+and using Python for game mods—a passion that continues.

 Mastering Java and Kotlin in 2022 expanded my programming skills.
-Exploring Minecraft mechanics, I engaged with Mojang's projects, diving into Brigadier and DatafixerUpper.
+Exploring Minecraft mechanics, I engaged with Mojang's <br>
+projects, diving into Brigadier and DatafixerUpper.

 Spring 2023 saw me diving deeper into Computer Science, particularly with C++.
-Now, I'm deeply involved in Cyber Security, learning LLVM compiler infrastructure, and contributing to a Java Library in the FCCL project.
+Now, I'm deeply involved in Cyber Security, <br>
+learning LLVM compiler infrastructure, and contributing to a Java Library in the FCCL project.

 My journey's ongoing, evolving as I explore new realms in the digital landscape.
 </details>